ohsuz/Madcamp-Week2-WalkWithMe/README.md

 ---

 ### :three: Walk With Me
 > This is the core function of our app.
-If you select the preferred route among the recommended walk routes, the path is displayed on the map.
-You can follow the road by looking at the map.
+If you select the preferred route among the available walk routes, the path is displayed on the map.
+You can enjoy your walk while following the map.
 <div>
 <img width="30%" src="https://user-images.githubusercontent.com/59340911/91103978-bf33ee80-e6a7-11ea-957a-f3a202786a9c.jpg">
 <img width="30%" src="https://user-images.githubusercontent.com/59340911/91103983-c2c77580-e6a7-11ea-8356-75fc215af068.jpg">